 CDFW collects teeth from harvested animals for age determination.
-Grizzly Island staff will provide tooth envelopes and will assist with tooth collection.
+Successful hunters should remove only the two front teeth and return them using the provided envelope.
 Do not wrap teeth in plastic or enclose in materials other than the provided envelope as this may cause teeth to rot.
 Tooth-age results will be posted online as soon as possible, but may not be available until 2023 or later.